allenai/natural-instructions/tasks/README.md

 `task1425_country_iso_numeric` | Given a country name, return the numeric ISO of the given country | Answer Generation `task1426_country_independence_year` | Given a country name, return the year of independence of the given country | Answer Generation
 `task1427_country_region_in_world` | Given a country name, return the located region in the world map of the given country | Answer Generation
+`task1428_country_surface_area` | Given a country name, return the surface area in square-kilometer of the given country | Answer Generation